ma-laforge/CMDimCircuits.jl/README.md

 <a name="SampleUsage"></a>
 ## Sample Usage

-Examples of the CircuitAnalysis.jl capabilities can be found under the [test directory](test/).
+Examples of the CircuitAnalysis.jl capabilities can be found under the [sample directory](sample/).

 ## Known Limitations